99xtal/joerybarczyk/README.md

 - 👋 Hi, I’m @joerybarczyk
-- 👀 I’m interested in web development!
+- 👀 I’m interested in everything web development!
-- 🌱 I’m currently learning HTML/CSS, JavaScript, and Python!
+- 🌱 I’m currently learning Python, HTML/CSS, JavaScript, C# and more!

 <!---
 joerybarczyk/joerybarczyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.